 The Website

-And back to the build your own section I went.
-Oh, and if you pick a designer setting you can’t proceed any further without giving them a call as “The item you’ve selected is exceptional and deserves special attention.
-Please phone a diamond and jewelry expert and they will help you complete your order”.
+Navigating back to the build-your-own section, I noticed that for designer settings, a call is still required.
+The message reads, “The item you’ve selected is exceptional and deserves special attention.
+Please phone a diamond and jewelry expert, and they will help you complete your order.”

 The Imagery